omniviewdev/omniviewdev.github.io/content/docs/creating-plugins/_index.md

 ---
-weight: 6
+weight: 300
-title: "Plugins"
+title: "Creating Plugins"
-description: ""
+description: "Learn how to create custom plugins to extend the functionality of Omniview."
-icon: "article"
+icon: "extension"
 date: "2024-03-09T16:57:24-06:00"
 lastmod: "2024-03-09T16:57:24-06:00"
 draft: false
-toc: true
 ---

-# Omniview Plugin Types: Extending the DevOps IDE

-Omniview's powerful and flexible plugin system is designed to cater to a wide range of DevOps needs, enabling users to extend the IDE's core functionalities with custom plugins.
-These plugins allow for the integration of additional tools, services, and functionalities, making Omniview a highly customizable and versatile platform for DevOps engineers.
-Below, we detail the various plugin types supported by Omniview, along with examples and use cases for each.
+Omniview was built to provide a powerful and flexible platform for DevOps engineers to manage and visualize infrastructure.
+One of the key features that makes Omniview so versatile is its plugin system.
+This system allows users to extend the core functionality of Omniview by creating custom plugins that integrate additional tools, services, and functionalities.
+Whether you want to interact with cloud resources, visualize metrics, or automate workflows, Omniview's plugin system can cater to a wide range of DevOps needs.

+Plugins can have one (or many!) of the following capabilities:

 ## Resource Plugins